-Into the Inferno: The best Netflix Originals you might have missed
+Mudbound: The best Netflix TV shows you might have missed

-Disney+ is set for release next year, so prepare yourselves for all of your favorite Marvel and Star Wars flicks to find a new, more expensive home in the upcoming months.
+Disney+ came out last year with all of your favorite Marvel and Star Wars flicks at their new, more expensive home.
 In the meantime, Netflix has switched gears and upped its game in the original content department to combat the oncoming onslaught of rival streaming services.
 Remember when we all thought cable was gonna solve all these problems?

 It has been announced by chief content officer Ted Sarandos that Netflix aims to hit one thousand titles by the end of this year.
 That includes films, TV shows, documentaries, standup specials, and more.
 It’s a daunting prospect, but between us, we think we can just about manage to sit through all of them.

 Its upcoming programming includes a Riverdale spinoff, Chilling Adventures of Sabrina, the Cary Fukunaga-directed black comedy Maniac, as well as films such as Orson Welles’s unreleased project The Other Side of the Wind, and an untitled Christmas movie starring Kurt Russell (Death Proof).
 Riveting stuff.